Ryo-Miyamo/ANNOVAR-CostumDB-AlleleFrequency/README.md

 ## Quick Usage Guide
 1. Clone the repository.

 2. Place your `.vcf` or `.vcf.gz` file(s), with or without index files, in the `data` directory.
-(As an example, place the *tommo-54kjpn-20230626r3-GRCh38-af-autosome.vcf.gz* and *tommo-54kjpn-20230626r3-GRCh38-af-chrX_PAR2.vcf.gz* files, along with their index files, into the data directory.
-Please be aware of the duplication between the PAR2 and PAR3 files.
-As of 2024/08/18.)
+(For instance, place the *tommo-54kjpn-20230626r3-GRCh38-af-autosome.vcf.gz* and *tommo-54kjpn-20230626r3-GRCh38-af-chrX_PAR2.vcf.gz* files, along with their index files, into the data directory.
+Please be aware of the duplication between the PAR2 and PAR3 files.)

 3. Edit the main script to update the `Paths Configuration` and, if necessary, specify the column name for ToMMo AF to be included in the ANNOVAR result file.